Joe-Collins-1986/travel-app/README.md

       <summary style="font-weight:bold">Iteration 2</summary>
    <br>

-   For Iteration 2 the key focus was to target the Country Naviation which would provide the platform to later add diary posts and a task manager.
+   For Iteration 2 the key focus was to target the country navigation which would provide the platform to later add diary posts and a task manager.

    In additon to this some more optional site update User Stories where applied to allow test users to comment on the updates posted by the site owner.